ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/README.md

 <li>2 prints of the TPU hook.</li>
 <li>1 print of the magnet plate 0.3 from the original model.
 This is the magnet plate for 0.3mm springs.</li>
 <br>
+I am currently using the "Thin TPU spring 0.6x17mm.stl" with the TPU bolt plate.
+I have used both "springs" with both bolt plates and all combinations work.
+It is just down to how tight you want the mouse to feel.

 The two "springs" are mounted so that one twists the mechanisim on one direction while the second twists it in the other cancelling out the rotational strain.
 I hope seeing this in pictures helps to explain what I mean.